Protect

 Renewal

-BUMPER: Positions can be automatically renewed at any point before the position is closed.
+BUMPER: Positions can be renewed after the term expires.

 Participant Interaction